rosswintle/turbo-admin/readme.txt

  - type to filter the commands
  - use up and down arrows to select an item
  - press enter to select an item
- - hit escape (no too hard) to close the palette
+ - hit escape (not too hard) to close the palette

-## I'd love it if...

-Yes, yes, there are lots of enhancements planned.
-Keep an eye out for updates.
+You can also select items with your mouse/trackpad.

+If you hold Ctrl/Cmd when selecting an item it will open in a new tab/window (you may need to allow your browser to open popups).

+As well as commands, the plugin will also search content that is made available through the REST API (as long as the REST API can be discovered).

+## Commands aren't showing on the front end of the site.

+You need to be logged in for Turbo Admin to work.

+Commands are scraped from the menus on the WP Admin side and cached for use on the front end so if the palette is showing but with no commands you'll need to visit the Dashboard to get the menu cached.

+## Content search isn't working.

+This could be for several reasons, but it's dependent on the REST API being discoverable and the content you want to search being available in the API.

+It's known to not work in ClassicPress, when some security plugins hide the API's discovery, or when the API routes have been changed from the defaults.

 ## Do I really have to install this on EVERY site?

 It's funny you ask.
-I'm working on a browser extension that will let you have a command palette on every wp-admin without having to install anything!
+There's also a (paid-for) [browser extension](https://turbo-admin.com) that will let you have Turbo Admin on every wp-admin without having to install anything!

 == Installation ==